realshuncle/Parsing-formulas/README.md

 	 / \
 	2   3

-After thet we calculate formula.
+After then we calculate formula.